google/mannequinchallenge/README.md

 Then run the DAVIS inference script:

 ```
-(pytorch)$ python test_davis_videos.py --input_nc=3
+(pytorch)$ python test_davis_videos.py --input=single-view
 ```

-The `input_nc` flag sets the number of input channels (here RGB) for the network to expect.
 Once the run completes, visualizations of the output should be available in `test_data/viz_predictions`.

 ## Full Model Inference